Sen. Schumer pushing bill to invest billions in tech jobs, wants goods made in our region

 “Unfortunately in recent years, countries like China have closed the gap,” he says.

 A major part of that tech race — semiconductors, made at places like Akoustis — and chips for things like cell phones, defense, and infrastructure.
-In this bill, Washington will choose ten tech centers across the nation.
+In this bill, Washington will choose 10 technology centers across the nation.

-“And I am going to use all my cloudt to have the Rochester-Finger Lakes area be one of those ten centers,” says Schumer.
+“And I am going to use all my clout to have the Rochester-Finger Lakes area be one of those 10 centers,” says Schumer.

 Which could mean lots of jobs coming right from University of Rochester, Rochester Institute of Technology and SUNY schools.